 Private adoption agencies may have strict requirements and may turn down potential adoptive parents based on their religion, age, sexual orientation, or marital status.
 An adoption attorney can work with anyone eligible to adopt under the law.

-Using an adoption attorney may cost less than using a private adoption agency.
-Potential adoptive parents will still be responsible for paying costs, such as application fees, home study fees, court costs, birth mother fees (if applicable), and legal costs.
-However, an adoption attorney can guide potential adoptive parents towards resources for defraying those costs, such as grants, loans, tax credits, and employer benefits.
-They may be willing to work out a payment plan for legal fees as well.
+Using an adoption attorney almost always cost less than using a private adoption agency.
+Potential adoptive parents will still be responsible for paying costs, such as filing fees, home study fees, court costs, birth mother fees (if applicable), and legal costs.
+Attorneys may be willing to work out a payment plan for legal fees as well.

 An adoption attorney has one client: the adopting parent(s).
 That means 100% of their focus is on protecting and advancing the adopting parents' best interests, not the interests of an agency, the birth mother, or even the child.
 Agencies, on the other hand, are challenged with juggling all those interests, which may come at the adopting parents' expense if the interests of all parties are not aligned.